cloudposse/terraform-aws-acm-request-certificate/README.md

 # terraform-aws-acm-request-certificate [![Build Status](https://travis-ci.org/cloudposse/terraform-aws-acm-request-certificate.svg?branch=master)](https://travis-ci.org/cloudposse/terraform-aws-acm-request-certificate)

-Terraform module to request an ACM certificate for a domain name and create a CNAME record in the DNZ zone to complete certificate validation
+Terraform module to request an ACM certificate for a domain name and all its subdomains, and add CNAME records to the DNZ zone to complete certificate validation

 ## Usage

+This example will request an SSL certificate for `example.com` and all its subdomains `*.example.com` (Subject Alternative Names)

 ```hcl
 module "acm_request_certificate" {